lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 Switching between table tabs will also cause the image and xy plot to switch to show the selected query results.
 Delete the results for a given query by clicking on the x in the table tab.

-**Maniuplating the plotted data and converting fluxes to magnitudes**:
+**Manipulating the plotted data and converting fluxes to magnitudes**:
-To manipulate the plotted data, select the double gear "settings" icon above the x-y plot and a pop-up window will open (see the next figure).
+To manipulate the plotted data, select the double gear "settings" icon above the xy plot and a pop-up window will open (see the next figure).
 To create a color-magnitude diagram from the fluxes, for DP0.2 it is necessary to apply the `standard conversion from nanojansky to AB magnitude <https://en.wikipedia.org/wiki/AB_magnitude>`_ in the X and Y boxes as, e.g., "-2.5 * log10(g_calibFlux) + 31.4".
 In the future, magnitudes will be available.